RomThpt/RomThpt/README.md

 I’m a dedicated blockchain engineering apprentice with a passion for decentralized technologies and innovation.
 Currently pursuing a Master of Engineering in Blockchain Technology at ESILV - Leonard de Vinci Graduate School of Engineering, I have three years of hands-on experience in blockchain development.
 I’m excited to learn and contribute to projects that shape the future of technology.

 ## 🏆 Achievements
-- Winner of the **XRPL & Cryptography Hackathon** at **University of Roma Tre**, showcasing innovative solutions in decentralized identity and blockchain.
+- 🥈 2nd place at the **XRPL & Cryptography Hackathon** at **University of Roma Tre**, showcasing innovative solutions in decentralized identity and blockchain.

 ## 📱 Connect with Me
 <p align="left">